 If you want to memorize one thing about the Circle of Fifths, this sequence of letters should be it!
 A useful (and heartwarming) mnemonic for this Circle of Fifths pattern is “Father Christmas Gave Dad An Electric Blanket”.
 Come up with your own creative one in reverse for remembering the order of flats!

-Understanding the key signature aspect of the circle may take some practice and figuring out your own methods of memorization.
+Understanding the key signature aspect of the Circle of Fifths may take some practice and figuring out your own methods of memorization.
 Check out this follow-along instructional video for a comprehensive explanation of key signatures.

 What About Minor Keys?

-So far, the circle we’ve presented to you has only contained major keys and their key signatures.
+So far, the Circle of Fifths we’ve presented to you has only contained major keys and their key signatures.
 The good news is, you don’t have to construct a second circle for the minor keys!
 You can fit them right into the circle by following the rules of relative minors:

-Here are two ways to quickly find the relative minor of a major key:
+Here are two ways to quickly find the relative minor key of a major key:

 - Work out the major scale on paper or on your instrument.
 The relative minor tonic will be on the sixth degree of the scale.
 In terms of intervals, that’s a major sixth up or a minor third down.

 - Using the Circle of Fifths, simply move three positions clockwise around the to find the relative minor!
-So, starting from C, count one (G), two (D) and then three: A is your relative minor.
+So, starting from C, count one (G), two (D) and then three: A is your relative minor key.

-If you’re paying really close attention, you’ll notice that the relative minors going clockwise around the circle are also a fifth apart!
+If you’re paying close attention, you’ll notice that each minor key going clockwise around the Circle of Fifths is also a fifth above the previous minor key!

 The Circle is Complete

 Aaaand there you have it!
 These components make up the full Circle of Fifths.
+We have major keys, their relative minor keys, and the key signature that each major key-minor key pair share.
 We know that it’s a lot to take in for the newly initiated, so if you’re overwhelmed, don’t panic: try working with an interactive Circle of Fifths to look at a key-by-key breakdown of the diagram!

 Also Known As…

-The reason for calling it the Circle of Fifths should be fairly obvious by now: adjacent keys of both the major and minor quality are separated by an interval of a perfect fifth.
+The reason for calling it the Circle of Fifths should be fairly obvious by now: adjacent keys (for both major keys and minor keys) are separated by an interval of a perfect fifth.

 However, there is another way to think about all this.

 You may have heard of something in music called the Circle (or “Cycle”) of Fourths.
-Good news: Circle of Fourths and the Circle of Fifths are not two separate concepts, but two different names for the exact same thing!
+Good news: Circle of Fourths and the Circle of Fifths are not two separate concepts, but two different names that we use for the exact same thing in music theory!

-Both names are equally “right”, and you’ll find that both are used in reference to the circle.
+Both names are equally “right”, and you’ll hear both used in reference to the Circle of Fifths.
+The Circle of Fourths is less common, but just as descriptive.

 Modes and Circle of Fifths